Logan-Peters/Logan-Peters.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in the CSE department at UCSD.
-I started in Fall 2020 and did my undergraduate degree in computer science and math at Carleton College.
-My advisor is Yusu Wang and currently, I work on research relating to optimal transport, neural networks, geometric deep learning, and geometric algorithms/problems.
+I am a PhD student in the Computer Science department at UC Davis.
+I started in Fall 2021 and did my undergraduate degree in computer science  at Carleton College.
+I am co-advised Karen Moxon and Xin Liu and currently, I work on research relating to interpetable machine learning, brain machine interfaces and computational neuroscience.

 Publications
 ======